bfg-s/admin-documentation/Writerside/topics/Model-info-table.md

 # Model info table

-The table component, which allows for the manual assembly of rows from a specified model, serves as an independent component within the delegator class `\App\Admin\Delegates\ModelInfoTable`.
+The table component, which allows for the manual assembly of rows from a specified model, serves as an independent component within the delegator class `\Admin\Delegates\ModelInfoTable`.
 This delegation mechanism also incorporates helper methods, such as `rowDefault`, to facilitate the construction of ready-made tables.
 ```php
 return $page->card(
 	$card->model_info_table(